AdobeDocs/experience-manager-65.en/help/sites-deploying/performance-guidelines.md

 * Develop in the context of actual content
 * Develop for optimum cacheability
 * Minimize number of saves (ex: by using transient workflows)
-* Make sure all HTTP end points are RESTful
+* Make sure that all HTTP end points are RESTful
 * Restrict the scope of JCR observation
 * Be mindful of asynchronous thread

 **DON'T**

-* Don’t use JCR APIs directly, if you can
+* Don't use JCR APIs directly, if you can
-* Don’t change /libs, but rather use overlays
+* Don't change /libs, but rather use overlays
-* Don’t use queries wherever possible
+* Don't use queries wherever possible
-* Don’t use Sling Bindings to get OSGi services in Java code, but rather use:
+* Don't use Sling Bindings to get OSGi services in Java&trade; code, but rather use:

     * @Reference in a DS component
     * @Inject in a Sling Model